 How Are We Helping?

-With funding support from Canada’s Department of Fisheries and Oceans under their Habitat Stewardship Program, and in collaboration with the Canadian Museum of Nature researcher and freshwater mussel expert, Dr. André Martel, Ottawa Riverkeeper has recently begun work on a project to help protect the Hickorynut.
+With funding support from Fisheries and Oceans Canada under their Habitat Stewardship Program, and in collaboration with the Canadian Museum of Nature researcher and freshwater mussel expert, Dr. André Martel, Ottawa Riverkeeper has recently begun work on a project to help protect the Hickorynut.
 The goal of this initiative is to promote the conservation and recovery efforts for the Hickorynut in the Ottawa River, through outreach in communities where populations of the mussel are found, as well as by conducting survey dives to establish where population “hotspots” can be found.

 The American eel was once the dominant fish species in the Ottawa River.
 In the past 40 years, it has declined by 99% and, along with it, so has the appreciation for its rich historical, ecological and cultural values within the watershed.
 In response, the Ontario government has listed the American eel as a species at risk.
 Ottawa Riverkeeper and its allies will not accept the continued decimation of this iconic species.